 Keep in mind, you’ll see more or less water around the wall depending on when you go.

-Here is a YouTube clip of the dam during a big storm and lots of rain.
-So keep in mind that this isn’t the best walk to do after heavy rain with young kids!
-And there are detours in place to get around the retarding wall when there is this much water flowing through.
+Here’s a YouTube clip of North Rocks Dam during a big storm and lots of rain.
+So this isn’t a good walk to do after heavy rain with young kids (unless you just go to the viewing upper platform)!
+There are detours in place to get around the retarding wall when there’s this much water flowing through.

 Finding North Rocks Dam

 North Rocks Dam lies roughly along the Murri-Yanna Track in Bidjigal Reserve, between Loyalty Road in North Rocks and Windsor Road in Northmead.
 The flooding retarding basin actually sits on the North Rocks/ Northmead boundary and is sometimes referred to as the Northmead Dam.

 Here’s a Google Map of the key starting points to walk to the North Rocks Dam.